gcapes/git-course/05-branching.md

 > - Create a new branch and check it out.
 > - What happened?
 > - Now commit the file to the new branch
+> - Switch back to (i.e. checkout) the master branch

 Previous: [Committing changes](04-commit-advice.html) Next: [Undoing changes](06-undoing.html)